Telecommunication-Telemedia-Assessment/Mobile-AVRate/README.md

 AVrate is a tool to conduct audiovisual evaluation experiments on iOS.
 It performs the playback of audiovisual content and then asks test persons to rate it.
 Inputs can be sliders, to rate on a position on a scale, or buttons, which can be clicked.
 Additionally, timing information about keyboard pressing can be used for detection tests.

-The playback will be executed by the system video player or on a remote computer running AVrate.
+The playback will be executed by the system video player on the mobile device running this application or on a remote computer running AVrate.

+The application is functional and can be used for testing.
+However, the configuration of the test interface from the tablet is still work in progress.
+Currently, the preferred way to configure a new test is by using the PC version of AVRate (see below).

 # Installation